 - Permanent Records to be Kept by the Employer

 - Personnel Records Open to Employees

 - Prevailing Wage Rate Overview

-The Wisconsin State Laboratory of Hygiene WisCon program offers free safety and health consultation services to help reduce injuries and illnesses in the workplace.
-There is no cost associated with these consultations, and none of the findings are reported to inspectors, so you won't face any fines as a result, although you will be required to correct serious hazards.
+The Wisconsin State Laboratory of Hygiene's WisCon program offers free safety and health consultation services to help reduce injuries and illnesses in the workplace.
+There is no cost associated with these consultations, and none of the findings are reported to inspectors.
+You won't face any fines as a result of the consultation, although you will be required to correct serious hazards.

 Wisconsin Top OSHA Violations